webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 a=my-sdp-value
 ```

 You have two Media Descriptions, one of type audio with fmt `111` and one of type video with fmt `96`.
 The first Media Description has only one attribute.
-This attribute maps the Payload Type `111` is Opus.
+This attribute maps the Payload Type `111` to Opus.
 The second Media Description has two attributes.
 The first attribute maps the Payload Type `96` to be VP8, and the second attribute is just `my-sdp-value`

 ### Full Example

 The following brings all the concepts we have talked about together.
 These are all the features of the Session Description Protocol that WebRTC uses.
-If you can read
-this you can read any WebRTC Session Description!
+If you can read this you can read any WebRTC Session Description!

 ```
 v=0